By Dr J Floor Anthoni (2001)

 to the sea, and only the big ones are taken.
 The small fish will then be

-able to partake in spawning before being eligible to be caught.
-However,
+able to partake in spawning before being caught.
+However, large fish

-large fish have large spawning masses and are effective spawners.
-They
+have large spawning masses and are more effective spawners.
+They have learnt

-have learnt how to do it and produce a disproportionately large amount
+how to do it and produce a disproportionately large amount of fertilised

-of fertilised eggs.
-The small fish produce a large spawning mass, but relatively
+eggs.
+The small fish produce a large spawning mass, but relatively few

-few fertilised eggs.
-So perhaps we should leave the big ones and take the
+fertilised eggs.
+So perhaps we should leave the big ones and take the small

 seasons: by closing the fishery during certain